arreid08/hangman/README.md

 - Have all event listeners working for each letter.
 - Have body parts appear each wrong guess.
 - Have win logic completed when the guesses match the winning word.
+- Have win alert appear when chances run out.
-- Have lose modal appear when chances run out.
+- Have lose alert appear when chances run out.
 - Disable buttons once used.
 - Display the correct letters on the lines provided.
 - Display the moves you have left to make.